HamedFarahani89/AI-Lab/README.md

 - GradientDescent_2D_DUDL
 - ANN_regression_DUDL : Implement a basic ANN block for regression, utilizing MSE as the loss function and SGD for optimization.
 Record the loss at each epoch and calculate the correlation coefficient for the final predictions.
 - ANN_BinaryClassification_LearningRateComarison_DUDL : Implement a basic ANN block for Binary Classification, utilizing BCEWithLogitsLoss as the loss function and SGD for optimization.
 Record the loss at each epoch and calculate accuracy while chaning Learning Rate.
+- MultilayerANN_iris_DUDL: Implement a Multilayer ANN for multi classification, utilizing CrossEntropyLoss as the loss function and SGD for optimization.